uwcse440/web-cse440-sp19/_assignments/assignment1/index.md

 You should upload the assignment individually, building on the ideas that your group had during the brainstorm in section.
 (It is okay to upload the same ideas as others in your group.)

-Propose three starting points for brainstorming domains, problems, and goals that fall within the realm of designing for diversity.
+Propose three sets of domains, problems, and goals you would like to tackle in this course.

-By domain, we mean an aspect of a community.
+By domain, we mean an aspect of daily life.
 Domains include:

-- Minorities
+- Traveling
-- Homeless
+- Shopping
-- People with disabilities
+- Gaming
-- People from different cultures
-- People with chronic conditions
-- Elderly
+- Health care
-- Local business owners
-- Workers
+- Working

 Be sure to focus on problems and goals, not potential design solutions.
 One way to help yourself identify a hierarchy of problems and goals is to ask "why?".
 For example:

+- Why do my friends prefer Yelp instead of Google Maps?
-- Why is a person not using Facebook?
+- Why is social media so overwhelming?
-- Why is a person unable to play shooter games?
+- Why is my girlfriend unable to play shooter games?
-- Why do they want to keep up with the current technology?

 Each idea should be a single sentence, identifying the domain and the problem or goal.
 At most one of your ideas may come from any of the domains above.
 Your other two ideas should be from domains not in this list, in order to broaden the brainstorm.
 Ensure the ideas are significantly different, not small variations on the same idea.